100. Overview of FDA Regulations, Information Sheets and Guidance

 - The IRB requires additional information for FDA research conducted under an IND or IDE to verify that investigators address IRB-relevant elements specific to FDA regulations.

-- Research conducted under IND or IDE is reviewed at convened Biomedical IRB meetings, with the exception of continuing reviews that meet the criteria for expedited review under Categories 8(a), 8(b), or 8(c) or reviews of minor modifications (see Policy Manual Definitions) to previously approved research.
+- Research conducted under IND or IDE is reviewed at convened IRB meetings, with the exception of continuing reviews that meet the criteria for expedited review under Categories 8(a), 8(b), or 8(c) or reviews of minor modifications (see Policy Manual Definitions) to previously approved research.

 - In presenting the protocol to the IRB, the primary reviewer will address the additional FDA regulatory requirements.